-If you are an Early Childhood/SWD (B-2) major, you will apply for upper division in your second semester, sophomore year while you are concurrently enrolled in ECSE 222, ECSE 280 and EDU 303.
+If you are an Early Childhood/SWD (B-2) major, or a Childhood/SWD (1-6) major, you would apply for upper division in your second semester, sophomore year.

 In order to be admitted to upper division (and allowed to take upper division education courses), the following must be accomplished:

-- A quality point average of 3.0 or better in all required education courses (SED, EDU & PSY prefixes).
+A quality point average of 2.75 or better in all education courses (SED, EDU & ECSC prefixes).

-- A grade of "B" or better in SED 270 Introduction to the Nature & Educational Needs of Students with Disabilities.
+A grade of "C" or better in SED 270 Introduction to the Nature & Educational Needs of Students with Disabilities.

 Graded papers from each class must also be submitted: